Get more from your Personal Home Manager . . .

 Weatherstripping is typically a foam-like or spongy material made into thin strips.
 And caulking materials are typically a paste-like substance, which comes in disposable cartridges for use with a caulking applicator (called a caulking "gun").

 The un-sealed areas around doors and windows are the main cause of air leakage in most homes.
 Weather-stripping these areas can reduce your heating and air conditioning costs by as much as 30 percent.
 Adding weatherstripping and caulking are low-cost projects that can often pay for themselves in the first year, by saving you money on your heating and cooling costs.

-There are several methods for testing for the need for weatherstripping and caulking: on a cold, windy day feel with your hand from inside your home; turning off furnace and turning on all exhaust fans, and testing for movement with an incense candle; and, shining a flashlight from outside on a dark night.
+There are several methods for testing for where weatherstripping and caulking is needed around doors and windows: 1) on a cold, windy day feel with your hand from inside your home; 2) turning off your furnace and turning on all exhaust fans, and testing for air movement with an incense candle; and 3) shining a flashlight from outside on a dark night.

 Caulking should be used on the outside of the house wherever two different construction materials meet (around door frames, window frames, chimneys, etc.).
 You should also be sure to check any places where pipes or wires penetrate the outside of your home (or to unfinished areas inside your home), and add caulking to seal the areas around these penetrations (helpful accessory: caulking compounds).

 You should also install rubber gaskets behind outlet and switch plates on exterior walls, to help eliminate air leaks (see types, costs, and reviews of outlet rubber gaskets).